Print Concepts: What They Are and How to Teach Print Awareness at Home

 Wondering how parents can promote print awareness at home?

-Reading aloud is one of the best ways to teach print concepts at home.
-That’s because reading aloud allows you to demonstrate the concepts of print.
-For example, you can point at individual words as you read them, show that you’re reading from left to right by tracking the words with your finger, etc.
+But how does reading aloud help?
+Well, reading aloud allows you to demonstrate concepts of print.
+For example, you can point at individual words as you read them, show that you’re reading from left to right by tracking the words with your finger, etc. Thus, your child will learn by watching you!

 DID YOU KNOW - digital read aloud books can also help teach print concepts?
 So, if you don’t have time to read to your child every night, have no fear - read alongs can help!
 Learn more about read along books, their benefits, and the best read aloud books in our Ultimate Guide to Read Along Books for Kids.